Campervan Conversions - The Basics

 - Motorhomes are made from purpose built vehicles, using the chassis of another van (eg Fiat Ducato)

 Campervans are most frequently converted from the Volkswagen Transporter.
-They offer all the features of a motorhome, but in a more compact and convenient package.
-Meaning they are perfect for exploring the wilds of Scotland and the coast of Cornwall.
+They offer all the motorhome features in a more compact and convenient package.
+They are perfect for exploring the wilds of Scotland and the coast of Cornwall.

 A campervan conversion is an easy way of turning a panel van into a camper.
 This can be done by installing conversion parts and Campervan Accessories that will convert the back of your VW Transporter into a living space.